Guide to vegan eating

 Ethics is not about purity.
 While it’s true that many people identify strongly with their vegan lifestyle, ethics is ultimately about achieving impact, and it's better to go part way than not at all.
 So do as much as you can to reduce animal product consumption.
 Most vegans were once omnivores, and not everyone can change their diet overnight.
 What matters is to be aware and take responsibility to move in the right direction.
 Some people find it easier to make radical changes, while others take a more gradual path.
 Aim high, but don’t let the perfect be the enemy of the good!

-Keep in mind that chickens kept in cages or crowded enclosures suffer greatly, and as they are small animals, many are needed for the same amount of meat, so avoiding eating them or their eggs should be a high priority.
+Keep in mind that chickens kept in cages or crowded enclosures suffer greatly.
+And as they are small animals, many more of them are needed for the same amount of meat, so avoiding eating them or their eggs should be a high priority.
 Similarly, every fish eaten is a whole animal that suffered.
 Although the dairy industry is very cruel, small amounts of milk cause much less suffering than equal quantities of eggs, chicken meat and fish.

 Is it easy?

-Yes and no!
-The stronger your conviction, the easier it will be and the less you will feel tempted to revert.
-At the beginning, eating plant-based takes some getting used to, and you may at times feel deprived of foods you are used to enjoying.
-But once you focus on all the variety of plant-based foods that you can eat, there is very little that you will be missing, and you will be able to reassure yourself that you are doing your best to avoid harming animals with your diet.
-In fact, you may derive more pleasure from cooking, using spices, being creative and trying out new recipes (and there are a lot - see the section below for some references).
+It can be!
+The stronger your conviction - that it is hard to justify causing suffering for one's eating pleasure - the easier it will be and the less you will feel tempted to revert.
+At the beginning, eating plant-based takes some getting used to, and yes, you may at times feel deprived of foods you are used to enjoying.
+But once you focus on all the variety of plant-based foods that you can eat, there's very little you'll be missing, and you'll be able to reassure yourself that you're doing your best to avoid harming animals with your diet.
+In fact, you may derive more pleasure from cooking, using spices, being creative and trying out new recipes (of which there are huge numbers - see the recipe section below for a few references).
 Some things to consider:

-- Animal-free meat substitutes are becoming ever more sophisticated and widely available, so it is now possible to enjoy very similar taste and mouthfeel sensations on a plant-based diet.
+- Animal-free meat substitutes, including amazing plant-based burgers, have become ever more sophisticated and widely available, so it is now possible to enjoy very similar or even nearly identical taste and mouthfeel sensations on a plant-based diet.

 - What about cheese?
 Vegan cheeses are also becoming more sophisticated, including a culture stage that creates a more complex taste.
 There are many brands of vegan cheese, and also simple cashew-based recipes you can follow at home, such as for a vegan mozzarella that makes for a great caprese salad.